wultra/powerauth-cmd-tool/docs/Readme.md

 ```
 usage: java -jar powerauth-java-cmd.jar
- -a,--activation-code <arg>          In case a specified method is 'create', this field contains
+ -a,--activation-code <arg>          In case a specified method is 'create', this field contains the
-                                     the activation key (a concatenation of a short activation ID
+                                     activation key (a concatenation of a short activation ID and
-                                     and activation OTP).
+                                     activation OTP).
  -A,--activation-otp <arg>           In case a specified method is 'create', this field contains
                                      additional activation OTP (PA server 0.24+)
  -c,--config-file <arg>              Specifies a path to the config file with Base64 encoded server
                                      master public key, application ID and application secret.
  -C,--custom-attributes-file <arg>   In case a specified method is 'create-custom', this field
                                      specifies the path to the file with custom attributes.
- -d,--data-file <arg>                In case a specified method is 'sign', this field specifies a
+ -d,--data-file <arg>                In case a specified method is 'sign', 'sign-encrypt' or
-                                     file with the input data to be signed and verified with the
-                                     server, as specified in PowerAuth signature process.
+                                     'token-encrypt', this field specifies a file with the input
+                                     data to be signed and verified with the server, as specified in
+                                     PowerAuth signature process or MAC token based authentication.
  -D,--device-info <arg>              Information about user device.
  -e,--endpoint <arg>                 Deprecated option, use the resource-id option instead.
  -E,--resource-id <arg>              In case a specified method is 'sign' or 'sign-encrypt', this